-Since 2017, demand for the Company's products has grown significantly and the Company currently estimates depletion growth in 2022 to be between 4% and 10%.
-These estimated increases would result in 2022 depletion volume at over 2.4 times 2017 volumes.
+Despite the depletion volume declines in 2022 of 5%, since 2017 demand for the Company's products has grown significantly and its 2022 depletion volume is over 2.2 times 2017 volumes.

-As demand for its products has grown, the Company has faced increasing challenges in meeting that demand.
+As demand for its products has grown, the Company has faced challenges in meeting demand.
 The challenges have been both production constraints, primarily resulting from canning and variety pack capacity limitations, and can supply constraints.
-The Company has also become more reliant on third party-owned breweries, particularly City Brewing Company, LLC, to meet demand, as the percentage of its volume produced at Company owned breweries decreased from over 90% in 2017 to approximately 56% in 2021.
-The Company currently expects that the percentage of total production at breweries and packaging facilities owned by others will be approximately 30% in 2022.
-The Company's reliance on production at City Brewing Company, LLC to meet demand has grew from 23% of the Company's total production volume in 2019 to 32% in 2021.
+The Company is reliant on third party-owned breweries, particularly City Brewing Company, LLC, to meet demand, as the percentage of its volume produced at Company owned breweries decreased from over 90% in 2017 to approximately 65% in 2022.
+In 2023, the Company currently expects that the percentage of total production at Company owned breweries to be over 70%.
+The Company expects its reliance on production at City Brewing Company, LLC to decline from approximately 26% of production in 2022 to approximately 20% of production in 2023